Stephen Harvey QC | Barrister

 R v J and Others – This was the largest gangland trial that had been brought to court in the North of England.
 It involved Moss Side gangsters (‘The Gooch Street Gang’ and ‘The Longsight Crew’) gun-related violence, homicide, attempted homicides and drug dealing over a number of years.
 The trial took in excess of 6 months.

-R v G and Others – Successfully defended a 17 year old charged with murder and grievous bodily harm following allegations that he had set fire to a block of flats when he was just 14 years of age.
+R v G and Others – Successfully defended a 17-year-old charged with murder and grievous bodily harm following allegations that he had set fire to a block of flats when he was just 14 years of age.
 The case was brought to trial after a ‘cold-case review’, a Crime Watch appeal and following two major police investigations.
 The client was acquitted following detailed submissions as to the unreliability of the prosecution evidence.

 R v W – Successfully defended a young man charged with conspiracy to murder and conspiracy to dispose of the body.

-R v A – Successfully defended a 17 year old who was accused of being part of a group of youths who broke into the deceased’s home twice and on the second occasion attacked him leaving him for dead.
-The client was acquitted after an 8 week trial.
+R v A – Successfully defended a 17-year-old who was accused of being part of a group of youths who broke into the deceased’s home twice and on the second occasion attacked him leaving him for dead.
+The client was acquitted after an 8-week trial.

-R v B – Prosecuted to conviction a rare case of infanticide where a young mother having delivered her own baby killed it.
+R v B – Prosecuted to conviction a rare case of infanticide where a young mother, having delivered her own baby, killed it.

-R v S – Defended an escaped prisoner who murdered his wife in the presence of their very young (5 to 12 years of age) children by repeatedly stabbing her.
+R v S – Defended an escaped prisoner who murdered his wife in the presence of their six very young (5 to 12 years of age) children by repeatedly stabbing her.
 The defence was provocation and a great deal of sensitive advocacy was required in dealing with the children who were witnesses in the case.

 R v M – Prosecuted to conviction a difficult and sensitive ‘shaken baby homicide’ case involving medical evidence from a total of 17 distinguished experts from a variety of medical disciplines.